using CalculusWithJulia

 For example, here is the inverse quadratic function, \(g(y)\), going through three points marked with red dots.
 The blue dot is found from \((g(0), 0)\).

-Here we use SymPy to identify the degree-\(2\) polynomial as a function of \(y\), then evaluate it at \(y=0\) to find the next step:
+to identify the degree-\(2\) polynomial as a function of \(y\), then evaluate it at \(y=0\) to find the next step:

 @syms y hs[0:2] xs[0:2] fs[0:2]

-H(y) = sum(hᵢ*(y - fs[end])^i for (hᵢ,i) zip(hs, 0:2))
+H(y) = sum(hᵢ*(y - fs[end])^i for (hᵢ,i) ∈ zip(hs, 0:2))

-eqs = [H(fᵢ) ~ xᵢ for (xᵢ, fᵢ) zip(xs, fs)]
+= tuple((H(fᵢ) ~ xᵢ for (xᵢ, fᵢ) ∈ zip(xs, fs))...)

-ϕ = solve(eqs, hs)
+eqs = solve(eqs, hs)

-hy = subs(H(y), ϕ)
+ϕ = subs(H(y), ϕ) hy

 \(xs₂ + \frac{\left(- fs₂ + y\right)^{2} \left(- fs₀ xs₁ + fs₀ xs₂ + fs₁ xs₀ - fs₁ xs₂ - fs₂ xs₀ + fs₂ xs₁\right)}{fs₀^{2} fs₁ - fs₀^{2} fs₂ - fs₀ fs₁^{2} + fs₀ fs₂^{2} + fs₁^{2} fs₂ - fs₁ fs₂^{2}} + \frac{\left(- fs₂ + y\right) \left(fs₀^{2} xs₁ - fs₀^{2} xs₂ - 2 fs₀ fs₂ xs₁ + 2 fs₀ fs₂ xs₂ - fs₁^{2} xs₀ + fs₁^{2} xs₂ + 2 fs₁ fs₂ xs₀ - 2 fs₁ fs₂ xs₂ - fs₂^{2} xs₀ + fs₂^{2} xs₁\right)}{fs₀^{2} fs₁ - fs₀^{2} fs₂ - fs₀ fs₁^{2} + fs₀ fs₂^{2} + fs₁^{2} fs₂ - fs₁ fs₂^{2}}\)

-The value of hy at \(y=0\) yields the next guess based on the past three, and is given by:
+at \(y=0\) yields the next guess based on the past three, and is given by:

-q⁻¹ = hy(y => 0)
+= hy(y => 0) q⁻¹

 \(\frac{fs₂^{2} \left(- fs₀ xs₁ + fs₀ xs₂ + fs₁ xs₀ - fs₁ xs₂ - fs₂ xs₀ + fs₂ xs₁\right)}{fs₀^{2} fs₁ - fs₀^{2} fs₂ - fs₀ fs₁^{2} + fs₀ fs₂^{2} + fs₁^{2} fs₂ - fs₁ fs₂^{2}} - \frac{fs₂ \left(fs₀^{2} xs₁ - fs₀^{2} xs₂ - 2 fs₀ fs₂ xs₁ + 2 fs₀ fs₂ xs₂ - fs₁^{2} xs₀ + fs₁^{2} xs₂ + 2 fs₁ fs₂ xs₀ - 2 fs₁ fs₂ xs₂ - fs₂^{2} xs₀ + fs₂^{2} xs₁\right)}{fs₀^{2} fs₁ - fs₀^{2} fs₂ - fs₀ fs₁^{2} + fs₀ fs₂^{2} + fs₁^{2} fs₂ - fs₁ fs₂^{2}} + xs₂\)

-Though the above can be simplified quite a bit when computed by hand, here we simply make this a function with lambdify which we will use below.
+Though the above can be simplified quite a bit when computed by hand, here we simply make this a function with lambdify

-λ3 = lambdify(q⁻¹) # fs, then xs
+3 = lambdify(q⁻¹) # fs, then xs λ

-#150 (generic function with 1 method)
+#151 (generic function with 1 method)

-(SymPy’s lambdify function, by default, picks the order of its argument lexicographically, in this case they will be the f values then the x values.)
+function, by default, picks the order of its argument lexicographically, in this case they will be the f

 In a bracketing algorithm, the next step should reduce the size of the bracket, so the next iterate should be inside the current bracket.
 However, quadratic convergence does not guarantee this to happen.
-As such, sometimes a subsitute method must be chosen.
+As such, sometimes a substitute method must be chosen.

 Chandrapatla’s method, is a bracketing method utilizing an inverse quadratic step as the centerpiece.
 The key insight is the test to choose between this inverse quadratic step and a bisection step.
 This is done in the following based on values of \(\xi\) and \(\Phi\) defined within: